Jockky-dev/violet-rabbit-v2/_posts/2017-11-15-Gcc-broken-again.md

 ---
 layout: post
-title: Custom 404 page for Jekyll on Github pages
+title: Fixing GCC
-description: Serve custom 404 error pages with Jekyll
+description: GCC outputted this error file fix the program and get the flag
-summary: Serve custom 404 error pages with Jekyll.
+summary: GCC outputted this error file fix the program and get the flag
-tags: jekyll coding
+tags: easy
 minute: 1
 ---